ConstantRobotics-Ltd/CodingStandards/README.md

 ### Branches

-1. A new branch should be created each time you want to fix something or add a new feature to the master branch.
+1. A new Branch should be created each time you want to fix something or add a new feature to the master Branch.
 2. Connect Branch with Task from Projects board on GitHub.
 Create name related to Task name.
 3. A Branch should be closed automatically by Pull-request after merge.